 Dundee is a tiny town located in the state of Ohio.
 With a population of 269 people and just one neighborhood, Dundee is the 751st largest community in Ohio.
-Dundee has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Dundee was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Dundee, you'll notice that it is more blue-collar than most other communities in America.
 94.24% of Dundee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dundee is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Dundee who work in office and administrative support (5.76%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Dundee’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dundee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dundee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dundee has few renters and college students.
 But the biggest reason it is quieter in Dundee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dundee may be for you.